AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     <td>This is handled automatically by Docker when using the native container library (i.e. libcontainer).
     <br>
     <br>
-    However, when using the LXC container library, sensitive mount points should ideally be manually mounted with read-only permissions, including:
+    However, when using the LXC container library, sensitive mount points should ideally be manually mounted with read-only permissions, including:<br>
     /sys
     /proc/sys
     /proc/sysrq-trigger